 Our platform makes it easy to get a high-level view of your system and all your entities.
 Here are some important features your team will probably use a lot.
 We recommend you spend some time exploring these and other UI experiences to get comfortable with the New Relic UI.

-- Use New Relic Explorer to browse your monitored entities.
-To see all entities, click All entities.
+- Use our entity explorer to browse your monitored entities.

 - Use New Relic Navigator to see a visualization of your entire system, with an emphasis on health/alerting status.

 - Use distributed tracing to see detailed time-based analysis of the requests that occur in your system.
 Recommended: set up Infinite Tracing to unlock more powerful tracing features.